 The maximum standard rebate is $650, but supplemental rebates for qualifying homeowners can increase rebates to $975.

 The income limit for the rebate is $35,000 a year for homeowners, and $15,000 annually for renters.
 As well, half of Social Security income is excluded.
-If you are a spouse, personal representative, or estate, you may file rebate claims on behalf of any claimant that lived at least one day in 2018 and meet all other criteria.
+If you are a spouse, personal representative, or estate, you may file rebate claims on behalf of any claimant that lived at least one day in the claim year and meet all other criteria.

 Per the Pennsylvania Department of Revenue: